Permission is granted to make and distribute

 In decaying city centers and ghettoes, helplessness and resignation seems to take over.
 Why bother?

-turn frightened by the influx, and considering the possible
+are in turn frightened by the influx, and considering the

 in Trick-or-Treat traditions.
 At one time, you find one population giving up on its own neighborhoods, while another attempts to jealously guard *its* own communities.
 While i don't think Hallowe'en generosity is a means to end the ills of society in general, I do think that if people would stop to think about the real reasons behind their fears, they might be able to rationally